jquant/jai-sdk/docs/source/getting_started.rst

 Getting your auth key
 ---------------------

-JAI requires an Auth Key to organize and secure collections.
+JAI requires an auth key to organize and secure collections.
 You can quickly generate your free-forever auth-key by running the command below:

 .. code:: python